Viau station: Overview

 Designed by architect Irving Sager, it is a normal side platform station built in a shallow open cut.
 The eastern end of the station is surmounted by the large station pavilion, which includes the ticket hall.
 There is no transept; stairs lead directly from the platforms to street level.

 The eastern wall of the mezzanine is decorated by a non-figurative ceramic mural by Jean-Paul Mousseau, entitled Opus 74 and representing the Olympic flame and the tower of the Olympic Stadium.

+Accessibility

 In 2019, work to modernise the station, as well as expand the nearby underground workshop began.
 In November 2021, the station became the 19th accessible station in Montréal with the installation of elevators.
 Remaining work was completed in January 2022.

 Origin of the name

 This station is named for rue Viau, named for local industrialist Charles-Théodore Viau, who purchased nearby tracts of land and developed them as a neighbourhood later named Viauville.